Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 Quick Pressed Napa Cabbage This recipe was taken from Changing Seasons Macrobiotic Cookbook, Eating in Harmony with Nature, by Aveline Kushi & Wendy Esko.

 Rinse several leaves of napa cabbage, then stack them, and cut into thin strips.
-Place in a bowl, and add sea salt, lifting layers to evenly spread the salt.
+Place in a bowl, and generously season with sea salt, lifting layers to evenly spread the salt.
 Squeeze a few times with your hand.
+The salt will draw out the water, intensify the flavor of the cabbage, and improve digestion.

 The next day, drain, and rinse if needed to remove excess salt.
 Serve as a garnish or topping to your rice.